s6-debs/s6-debs/README.md

 ## Building

-By default, the Makefiles will attempt to build packages for Debian Buster.
+By default, the Makefiles will attempt to build packages for Debian Bullseye.
 If you wish to build for a different Debian release, then set the `DIST` variable on the `make` command line.

-Invoking `make` will by default build the entire suite of packages, however individual packages may be specified as a make target, e.g. `make skalibs` to build skalibs for Buster, or `make DIST=stretch s6` to build s6 for Stretch.
+Invoking `make` will by default build the entire suite of packages, however individual packages may be specified as a make target, e.g. `make skalibs` to build skalibs for Bullseye, or `make DIST=buster s6` to build s6 for Buster.
 The build artefacts can then be found in the generated `build-out` directory under the repository root.

 If you wish to compile in your host environment without the use of `sbuild`, then you should change to the directory of the package you wish to build (e.g.